Emmotes/ic_modron_library/docs/uriah.md

 {:/nomarkdown}
 </span>

-The Magic and Lawful cores are so far ahead of the other cores that they are really the only choices for Uriah.
-Choose whichever you have the more favourable pipes for - though I would not recommend the Magic core as it doesn't have any health nodes.
+The Magic core is so far ahead of the Lawful core that it's really the only choice for Uriah.
+Though it is worth noting that it doesn't have any health nodes.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>